STRATEGIC WORK

 Participation in international forums, conferences, and strategic missions allows DO-IT to both host and attend key industry events while working closely with partners, tour operators, and media to strengthen education and awareness of Indigenous tourism.
 Through these engagements, Indigenous leaders can share knowledge, build alliances, and promote tourism models that respect Indigenous rights, cultures, and territories while increasing the global visibility and understanding of Indigenous tourism.

-International Indigenous Tourism Confeerence IITC2026 - Edmonton Canada
+International Indigenous Tourism Conference IITC2026 - Edmonton Canada

 American Indigenous Tourism Conference 2026